Works updates

 CBSV-hoarding-with-information-on-the-redevelopment

-Work is due to take place in April 2024 to replace cracked glass roof panels on the Abercrombie building and above the library area of the John Henry Brookes Building (JHBB).
-The complexities of the work - involving the use of crane lifts and the erection of internal scaffolding within JHBB - will require some short-term changes to access arrangements.
+Work is due to take place to replace cracked glass roof panels on the Abercrombie building and above the library area of the John Henry Brookes Building (JHBB).
+The use of cranes and the erection of internal scaffolding within JHBB will require some short-term changes to access arrangements.

 If you have any questions or queries in relation to this work, please email the Estates and Campus Services Projects Team via ecs-projects@brookes.ac.uk